How OXY (Occidental Petroleum) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $1.05B (+21.0% YoY)

-- OXY continues to control costs while investing in operational efficiency and maintaining a disciplined approach to capital allocation.
+- OXY continues to control costs while expanding operations in chemicals and maintaining efficiency in oil & gas.

 Net Income